 Operate heavy tools and machinery as per the job needs

-Cut, join, and weld sections of pipes, assemble and fit piping, and valves, and secure pipes
+Cut, join, and weld sections of pipes; assemble and fit piping, and valves, including secure pipes.

 Test pipelines and systems by plumbing regulations